In another post, we provide a comprehensive overview of WordPress Themes.

 For more details, click here: StudioPress.

-Theme-Checking Tools
+WordPress Theme-Checking Tools

-- To use this online tool visit the website here: What WordPress Theme Is That
+- To use this online tool visit the website here: What WordPress Theme Is That?

 Theme Authenticity Checker (TAC)

-(TAC Report Page – Source: Plugin)
+(TAC Report Page – Screenshot: Plugin)